ylow/turicreate/userguide/drawing_classifier/data-preparation.md

     strokes/
         square.ndjson
         triangle.ndjson
-    sframes/
+    xframes/
-        bitmap_square_triangle.sframe
+        bitmap_square_triangle.xframe
-        stroke_square_triangle.sframe
+        stroke_square_triangle.xframe
 ```

 #### Using Stroke-Based Drawing Data

-For stroke-based drawing data to be given as the feature in the input SFrame
+For stroke-based drawing data to be given as the feature in the input XFrame
 to `turicreate.drawing_classifier.create`, the stroke-based drawing data
 must adhere to the following format: